Adalab/project-promo-T-module-2-team-4/README.md

 In the second module of the course we have to make a web page to create digital cards.
-Our website includes a landing page and a design page, following the design and indications provided by the Product Owner.
+Our website includes a landing page and a design page to create customized profile cards, following the design and indications provided by the Product Owner.

 ## Team members: 👩🏻‍💻👩🏻‍💻👩🏼‍💻👩🏻‍💻👩🏻‍💻👩🏻‍💻